Failed agreements of purchase and sale

 In summary, in the case of a failed transaction, a brokerage should only disburse the deposit in two circumstances:

 1. If both parties have agreed that the money may be released in writing.
-The timing of this written agreement may vary, but as a best practice RECO recommends obtaining a mutual agreement in writing after the deal has failed.
+The timing of the written agreement to release the money may vary, but RECO recommends brokerages obtain a release in writing from the parties after the purchase agreement has failed.

 2. Upon receipt of a direction from the Court (Court Order).

 Section 27(1) of the Act

 (a) maintain in Ontario an account designated as a trust account, in,

 (i) a bank, or an authorized foreign bank, within the meaning of section 2 of the Bank Act (Canada),

 (iii) a credit union, as defined in the Credit Unions and Caisses Populaires Act, 1994;